tsing-luo/Multi-class-peach-RGB-D-dataset/README.md

 # Introduction

 The Multi-class-peach-RGB-D-dataset is composed by 2627 multi-modal images of 577 naked peaches and 2050 bagging peaches on tree filelds captured using Microsoft Azure Kinect camera.
-Each image contains 3 different modalities, including RGB image, Depth image and Infrared images.
+Each image contains 3 different modalities, including RGB image, Depth image and Infrared image.

 All images were aligned with the RGB image and manually labelled in 4 classes by occlusion status: non-occluded, occluded by leaves, occluded by branches and occluded by fruits.
 Find annotations in ".txt" format inside "annotations" folder.
 The following informations are some of the camera parameters.